-Keep that in mind if you want to do weddings, because you really have to be on point with your services and there is a lot of stuff you need to go through before starting out.
+Keep that in mind if you want to do weddings because you have to be on point with your services and there is a lot of stuff you need to go through before starting out.
 You would need to focus a lot of your time on the business side of the job.
 It would be beneficial to market yourself and your services in a way that helps you stand out.

 A lot of traveling

-Travelling is a big part of the job.
+Traveling is a big part of the job.
 From the clients living in suburbs to destination weddings, you are going to travel a lot.
 Not all of your clients are going to live on the public transit routes, they are going to live all over the place.

 Working on weekends and holidays